-• Market breadth stayed negative as decliners outstripped advancers on a ratio of 451-to-397 shares.
-Traded volumes fell 6.8% to 2.86 bln shares as investors remain wary of the recent negative market sentiment.
+• Market breadth turned negative as advancers overpowered decliners on a ratio of 2-to-1 stocks.
+Traded volumes fell 20.4% to 2.03 bln shares as investors remained on the sidelines amid the unabated concern over the recent volatility.

 THE DAY AHEAD

 • The volatility on Malaysian equities was more pronounced-than-expected yesterday to still leave investor sentiments on the doldrums as the most recent recovery has come to naught.
 It is now hoped that yesterday’s global market positivity will permeate to Bursa Malaysia and help to improve the near term sentiments.

 • While we see potential near term recovery on Malaysian stocks, the overall market environment is still largely cautious amid the unresolved U.S.-Sino trade dispute that will continue to weigh on the market.
 At the same time, the country’s economic undertone is expected to turn weaker over the coming quarters even after it managed to put in a decent performance in 1Q2019.

 • Therefore, we think that any recovery will be tentative and even if the FBM KLCI passes the 1,600 points level, further gains will still be difficult to come by and we see the 1,610 level remaining the near term hurdle, followed by the 1,620 level.
 The supports are at 1,580 and 1,572 respectively.

 • Elsewhere, the lower liners are also seeing reduced following with fewer leads and a choppier market environment.
 While we also think that a positive end to the week is likely, significant gains will also be elusive as we think that traders will be quick to lock-in their profits.